ninoish/apex-ogp-twitter-card-parser/README.md

 Ogp ogp = OgpTwitterCardParser.parse(url);
 ```

-Below show an example scenario to get OGP data from a tweet when a case record's tweet url field value changed.
+Below shows an example scenario to get OGP data from a tweet when a Case record's tweet url field value changed.

 When you try in your env, you must add Twitter URL (https://twitter.com) to your remote site settings.